UPDATED MARCH 12 2023

 The Long Beach Parks, Recreation and Marine Department is responsible for maintaining a clean and healthy shoreline.
 The Department provides daily litter and debris abatement (mechanized sand raking) for each of the City’s beaches.
 This sand raking is effective in removing large items of debris, but smaller items and pieces of trash (e.g. beverage containers, plastic cups and bottle caps, plastic and paper bags, cigarette butts) remain.

 Since 1999, the City of Long Beach has been the beneficiary of an extraordinary grassroots effort to educate and enable residents to become environmental stewards of its beaches.
-Justin Rudd, a Belmont Shore resident and grassroots organizer, is the driving force behind this successful environmental initiative.
+Justin Rudd, a Bluff Park resident and grassroots organizer, is the driving force behind this successful environmental initiative.

 In June 1999, Justin created the 30-Minute Beach Cleanup.
-To date, he has organized more than 250 beach cleanups, and coordinated more than 20,000 volunteers who have collected thousands of bags of debris, including glass, plastic, Styrofoam, packaging materials and countless cigarette butts.
+To date, he has organized about 300 beach cleanups, and coordinated more than 30,000 volunteers who have collected thousands of bags of debris, including glass, plastic, Styrofoam, packaging materials and countless cigarette butts.

 Execution of Program